lguloy/HousePricingPredictions/README.md

 Top ten feature importance data were selected from the cleaned dataframe and uploaded to AWS posgres database.
 Data visualization is performed using Tableau and dashboard can be found: https://public.tableau.com/views/HousePricing_Dashboard1/Dashboard1?:language=en-US&:display_count=n&:origin=viz_share_link

 A web application was created so that users can input house information and run the data through the model to predict a house price.
 The application requires the same data inputs from the feature importance varriables.
 As a data collection process, the user imput are stored in separate table of posgres database that has mentioned earlier.
-The application was deployed using heroku.
+The application was deployed using heroku and can be found at: https://lghousepredictions.herokuapp.com/

 This project was derived from a Kaggle competition: https://www.kaggle.com/c/house-prices-advanced-regression-techniques/overview